mzabani/codd/docs/BOOTSTRAPPING.md

 CREATE DATABASE codd_experiments TEMPLATE template0 OWNER codd_admin ENCODING UTF8 LC_COLLATE "en_GB.UTF8" LC_CTYPE "en_GB.UTF8";
 ````

 Now just make sure this is the very first migration to run - you can move it to your "dev-only" folder of migrations (the one you'd run in a Production server would likely be very different) with a very early date.
 One suitable named would be something like `1900-01-01T00:00:00Z-bootstrap-db.sql`, for example.
+For now you'll need to manually rename this migration, _codd_ won't help you with that.

 This can help you recreate your local DB as easily as `dropdb codd_experiments && codd up`, and keeps all necessary statements to create it in folders familiar to you.